ZIORWebDev/zior-elementor-addon/README.md

 ###### Ajax Archive/Category Filter for posts widget

 ZIOR Elementor Addon is a custom addon that allows ajax filter for posts widget.
-Filter options includes filter by categories/taxonomies, custom post types, and archive dates and allow search widget results to be loaded in ajax and target specific posts widget in the page.
+Filter options includes filters by categories/taxonomies, custom post types, and archive dates and allow search widget results to be loaded in ajax and target specific posts widget in the page.
 The addon also includes custom slider.

 ## Frequently Asked Questions